 It was once thought you couldn’t grow back your hair when eyebrows were shaved or lost.
 However, your eyebrows will grow back unless you have an underlying medical condition that causes your hair loss.

 Though there is no magic trick to get your eyebrow hair back overnight, there are some things that can improve the process and help thicken it.
 And nothing can work any better for this than following two natural remedies.

-Castor oil is an essential oil that has been used for centuries as a natural hair loss home remedy and has become popular in recent decades for eyebrows and eyelashes.
+Castor oil has been used for centuries as a natural hair loss home remedy and has become popular in recent decades for eyebrows and eyelashes.

 No experimental studies have been conducted to show that it can regrow hair, but the key compound in castor oil – ricinoleic acid – has been related to hair regrowth.
 It can at least keep your brows moisturised, which can help prevent breakage.

 Coconut oil acts as both a moisturiser and a conditioner for hair.
 It is perfect for improving blood circulation.
 The omega fatty acids contained in coconut oil work to protect hair from breaking.
 Within coconut oil, the different proteins, as well as nutrients such as vitamin E and iron, promote healthy and thick eyebrows.